phpro/grumphp/doc/parameters.md

 *Default: false*

 Hides the tip describing how to circumvent the Git commit hook and bypass GrumPHP when a task fails.

-**process_async_limit**

-*Default: 10*

-This parameter controls how many asynchronous processes GrumPHP will run simultaneously.
-Please note that not all external tasks uses asynchronous processes, nor would they necessarily benefit from using it.

-**process_async_wait**

-*Default: 1000*

-This parameter controls how long GrumPHP will wait (in microseconds) before checking the status of all asynchronous processes.

 **process_timeout**